 The cost of payroll adds up very quickly during a storm response.
 This expense can be a major challenge for small utility restoration companies that may struggle to pay their linemen and other crew members on time.

 The main issue is that utility companies typically pay their invoices in 30 to 60 days.
-It may take even longer if the utility is in crisis mode.
+Payment may take even longer if the utility is in crisis mode.
 Consequently, your company must have funds in reserve to cover payroll for that time.

 A small company that just won a large contract may not have the financial resources to pay its staff while waiting for payment.
 This situation leaves them with few good options and can lead to cash flow problems.